wllm-rbnt/hack-lu-website/agenda/index.md

 # Wednesday 18th October 2023 hack.lu conference and workshops

-Once the call for papers has concluded, we will announce the talks that will be presented."
+Once the call for papers has concluded, we will announce the talks that will be presented.

 # Thursday 19th October 2023 hack.lu conference and workshops

+Once the call for papers has concluded, we will announce the talks that will be presented.